Charles Henry Allan Bennett

 Charles Henry Allan Bennett (8 December 1872 – 9 March 1923) was an English Buddhist monk and former member of the Hermetic Order of the Golden Dawn.
 He was an early friend and influential teacher of occultist Aleister Crowley.

 Bennett received the name Bhikkhu Ananda Metteyya at his ordination as a Buddhist monk and spent years studying and practising Buddhism in the East.
-He was the second Englishman to be ordained as a Buddhist monk (Bhikkhu) of the Theravāda tradition and was instrumental in introducing Buddhism in England.
+He was the first Englishman to be ordained as a Buddhist monk (Bhikkhu) of the Theravāda tradition and was instrumental in introducing Buddhism in England.
 He established the first Buddhist Mission in the United Kingdom and sought to spread the light of Dhamma to the West.
 Co-founder of international Buddhist organisations and publications, he was an influential Buddhist advocate of the early 20th century.

 Early life

 Allan Bennett was born in London on 8 December 1872; his full name at birth was Charles Henry Allan Bennett.
 His only sister, Charlotte Louise, was born in Brighton about a year before.
 His childhood was difficult and filled with suffering.
 His father died when he was still a boy, and his mother, who raised him as a strict Roman Catholic, struggled to support the family.
 During his youth he was plagued with bouts of acute asthma, which were debilitating sometimes for weeks at a time.

 According to Crowley, he had early experiences of an "unseen world".
 As a young boy, about the age of 8, he overheard some gossip among superstitious servants, that if you recite the "Lord's Prayer" backwards, the Devil would appear.
 Bennett went into the back garden to perform the invocation and something happened which frightened him.
-At sixteen he was disgusted at a discussion of childbirth; becoming furious he stated, "children were brought to earth by angels".
+At sixteen he was disgusted at a discussion of childbirth; becoming furious, he stated, "children were brought to earth by angels".
 After being confronted with a manual of obstetrics, accepting the facts, he said: "Did the Omnipotent God whom he had been taught to worship devise so revolting and degrading a method of perpetuating the species?
 Then this God must be a devil, delighting in loathsomeness."
 At this moment he lost his belief in God and relinquished his faith, announcing himself an 'agnostic'.
-In his personal biographical notes on Bennett, Crowley once stated "Allan never knew joy; he disdained and distrusted pleasure from the womb."
+In his personal biographical notes on Bennett, Crowley once stated, "Allan never knew joy; he disdained and distrusted pleasure from the womb."